ClaudioLutz/CreditROBOT/Description English/05_Ueber_uns.md

 ## Well-Founded Information as a Security Factor
 - 150 employees in Switzerland conduct 80,000 interviews annually
-- Up-to-date and relevant information for optimizing credit and accounts receivable management
+- Up-to-date and relevant information to optimize credit and accounts receivable management
 - Support from experienced consultants in compliance with data protection regulations

 ## Powerful Online Database